colin-mccarthy/cluster_api_examples/README.md

 ### (Cluster API Bootstrap Provider for KubeADM example - CABPK):

-This Provider drives KubeADm to bootstrap Kubernetes clusters.
+This Provider drives KubeADM to bootstrap Kubernetes clusters.

 It uses KubeADm related objects like KubeadmControlPlane, KubeadmConfig, or a KubeadmConfig Template